Gottfried Semper: Dresden period (1834–1849)

 Certain civic structures remain today, such as the Elbe-facing gallery of the Zwinger Palace complex.
-His first building for the Dresden Hoftheater burnt down, and the second, today called the Semperoper, was built in 1841.
+He designed the Dresden Hoftheater in 1841, which burned down in 1869.
+It was rebuilt in 1878 by his son to Semper's plans and today is called the Semperoper.
 Other buildings also remain indelibly attached to his name, such as the Maternity Hospital, the Synagogue (destroyed during the Third Reich), the Oppenheim Palace, and the Villa Rosa built for the banker Martin Wilhelm Oppenheim.
 This last construction stands as a prototype of German villa architecture.

 On September 1, 1835, Semper married Bertha Thimmig.
 The marriage ultimately produced six children.

 A convinced Republican, Semper took a leading role, along with his friend Richard Wagner, in the May 1849 uprising which swept over the city.
 He was a member of the Civic Guard (Kommunalgarde) and helped to erect barricades in the streets.
 When the rebellion collapsed, Semper was considered a leading agitator for democratic change and a ringleader against government authority and he was forced to flee the city.

 He was destined never to return to the city that would, ironically, become most associated with his architectural (and political) legacy.
 The Saxon government maintained a warrant for his arrest until 1863.
 When the Semper-designed Hoftheater burnt down in 1869, King John, on the urging of the citizenry, commissioned Semper to build a new one.
 Semper produced the plans but left the actual construction to his son, Manfred.

 "What must I have done in 48, that one persecutes me forever?
 One single barricade did I construct - it held, because it was practical, and as it was practical, it was beautiful", wrote Semper in dismay.